 As a citizen of the European Union, Liechtenstein, Iceland, Norway or Switzerland, you do not need a visa or residence permit to work in Germany.
 Citizens of other countries do require a residence permit for this purpose.
 Please refer to the “Visa” section to find out more about the work visa for qualified professionals.

-Tip: under certain conditions, you may also enter Germany for 6 months after completing your professional training to look for a job.
-You can find more information in the “Visa for jobseekers” section.
+Tip: under certain conditions, you may also enter Germany for up to one year after completing your vocational training to look for a job.
+You can find more information in the “Job search opportunity card” section.

 Do I need recognition?